 - 2. See General Projects Guidelines - 3.
 NO Live animals are permitted in these displays. - 4.
+Electricity and water are NOT available for these displays. - 5.
 County may submit three (3) entries to state fair from Natural Resources and Outdoor Adventures; and one (1) entry from the Ready4Life class and three (3) entries to state fair from Sportsfishing and Wildlife and one (1) entry from the Ready4Life class.